HuseynHajiyev/HuseynHajiyev/README.md

 I'm Huseyn.
 I am 27 years old, currently living in Istanbul.
 I studied Business Mangagement BSc, IT Management for Business MSc, and, recently, graduated a bootcamp focused on Ruby on Rails.

-My recent project is Kanaku, you will find it <a href="http://www.kanaku.me/">Kanaku</a>.
+My recent project is Kanaku, you can find it here <a href="http://www.kanaku.me/">Kanaku</a>.

 NOTE: Kanaku is currently only designed for mobile users.